adrientoub/gdpr-explorer/README.md

 Follow this [guide](https://help.instagram.com/181231772500920).
 It usually takes a few hours to get the archive.

+### Twitter

+Follow this [guide](https://help.twitter.com/en/managing-your-account/accessing-your-twitter-data).
+It usually takes a few hours to get the archive.

+### Snapchat

+It usually takes a few minutes to get the archive.

 ## Requirements

 * Ruby 2.5 or more recent